‘General Hospital’ Spoilers: Shocking Promo Reveals Ava Is A Traitor, Patient 6 Is Trying To Reach PC Mob Boss

 — General Hospital (@GeneralHospital) September 22, 2017

 Ava will also inform her doctor Patient Six can still talk and get out of his wheelchair.
-Ava’s good behavior will be rewarded by the doctor, and her prescription for getting her face fixed as soon as possible is to stay from Patient Six.
+Ava’s good behavior will be rewarded by the doctor, and her prescription for getting her face fixed as soon as possible is to stay away from Patient Six.
 Ava can’t help but feel bad for the patient who is being kept at the hospital against his will.

 Meanwhile, the doctor will look into the information Ava provided.
 General Hospital spoilers tease he will call the number, and someone from Port Charles will answer the call.
 It would be odd for Patient Six to contact Sonny Corinthos unless they know each other.
-Sonny will pick up the call, and think it’s nothing but a prank call when he hears nothing but silence on the other line.
+Sonny will pick up the call and think it’s nothing but a prank call when he hears nothing but silence on the other line.
 General Hospital spoilers tease things will become more interesting in the upcoming weeks as Ava continues to interact with Patient Six and the rest of Genoa City tries to find Ava’s whereabouts.

 WATCH: Michael's not "a pre-nup kind of guy."
 And that's what has Carly worried. #GH pic.twitter.com/YidUjlCUh2